Neighbor slams ‘careless’ parenting after 2-year-old, 5-year-old shot with unsecured gun

 Christopher Davis, 29, faces two counts of neglect of a dependent resulting in serious bodily injury in connection with the Sept.
 6 incident at his east side home.

 The girls’ injuries were not life-threatening.
 However, the 2-year-old could face lifelong complications.
-She underwent five surgeries within two weeks of the shooting to repair nerve, bone and tissue damage, police said, and had a “10 percent chance of walking normally.”
+She underwent five surgeries within two weeks of the shooting to repair nerve, bone and tissue damage, police said, and had a “10% chance of walking normally.”

 Davis had left the children with his girlfriend and mother at their home in the 3000 block of North Colorado Avenue while he went to the store for milk, according to the affidavit.